Patient education: Should I have a screening test for Down syndrome during pregnancy? (Beyond the Basics)

 There are four basic types of screening tests for Down syndrome.
 Some of these tests need to be done early in the pregnancy, while one is not done until 15 to 18 weeks of pregnancy (at around 4 months).

-- First-trimester screening is done during the first trimester (typically at 11 to 13 weeks of pregnancy).
-The test involves a test of your blood and an ultrasound of the developing baby.
+●First-trimester screening is typically done at 11 to 13 weeks of pregnancy.
+It involves a test of your blood and an ultrasound of the developing baby.

-- Second-trimester screening is done during the second trimester (typically at 15 to 18 weeks of pregnancy).
+●Second-trimester screening is typically done at 15 to 18 weeks of pregnancy.
 The test only requires a sample of your blood.

-- Integrated testing combines results from tests done during the first and second trimesters.
+●Integrated screening combines results from tests done during the first and second trimesters.
 These tests involve two samples of your blood, and often include an ultrasound of the developing baby.
 Results are usually available in the second trimester.
-In some variations of this test, called sequential screening or contingent screening, results are available earlier if you are at very high or very low risk of having a baby with Down syndrome.

-- A newest screening method is the measurement of free DNA in maternal plasma, which can be done beginning at 10 weeks of gestation.
+●The newest screening method is the measurement of circulating cell-free DNA in maternal plasma, which can be done beginning at 10 weeks of pregnancy.
 This test only requires a sample of your blood.
-It is only done in women at high risk of having a Down syndrome pregnancy and can markedly reduce the need for invasive diagnostic testing (amniocentesis, CVS).
-It may not be paid for by your health insurance.
+It is not recommended for women with twins or triplets and it cannot provide a result in a small number of women (1 to 5 percent).

 Which screening test should I choose? — The "best" screening test depends upon your values and preferences.
 You can use the following statements to help guide your decision (table 1).